mit-han-lab/gan-compression/docs/training_tutorial.md

 ##### "Once-for-all" Network Training

-Train a "once-for-all" network from a pre-trained student model to search the efficient architectures.
+Train a "once-for-all" network from a pre-trained student model to search for the efficient architectures.

 ```shell
 bash scripts/cycle_gan/horse2zebra/train_supernet.sh
 ```

-We provide a pre-distilled teacher for each dataset.
-You could download the pre-distilled model by
+We provide a pre-trained once-for-all network for each dataset.
+You could download the model by

 ```shell
 python scripts/download_model.py --model cycle_gan --task horse2zebra --stage supernet